 A real value of Total Retail Loss is in understanding how the 33 categories of loss correlate with each other as a proportion of the total loss to the business.
 Businesses should look at the main drivers of loss and evaluate how their resources might be better allocated to deal with loss.

 Adopting the Total Retail Loss typology improves business decision making.
 In particular, businesses are able to more effectively evaluate retail investments.
 In order to do this, business need high quality data.
-Ocucon’s solution removes physical limitations on the amount of surveillance footage a retailer can save.
-The enables the retailer to take a long-term view of both sales and losses so as to prevent loss-making cross functional exchanges.
+Cloud by Ocucon removes physical limitations on the amount of surveillance footage a retailer can save, enabling the retailer to take a long-term view of both sales and losses so as to prevent loss-making cross functional exchanges.

 Finally, the impact of TRL is assessed over the long-term.
-Ocucon’s cloud storage solution provides long-term evidence, as opposed to data being traditionally stored over the short-term.
+Cloud by Ocucon provides long-term evidence, as opposed to data being traditionally stored over the short-term.
 Ocucon supports every data point behind retail loss.
 The retailer simply logs-in to the Ocucon portal and is able to take a long-term analysis and view of losses and any evidence.
-To learn more about Ocucon’s cloud storage solution, contact us today.
+To learn more about Cloud by Ocucon, contact us today.